michael-milette/moodle-filter_filtercodes/README.md

 * {info}content{/info} : Enables you to create popup help icons just like the popup Help icons but with an "i" information icon.
 * {alert style}content{/alert}: (ALPHA) Creates an alert box containing the specified content.
 You can change the style by specifying an optional parameter.
 Example: **{alert primary}** or **{alert success}**.
 [List of styles](https://getbootstrap.com/docs/4.0/components/alerts/)
 * {highlight}{/highlight} : Highlight text like a highlighter in bright yellow.
 NOTE: Must only be used within a paragraph.
 * {marktext}{/marktext} : Highlight text using HTML5's mark tag.
-You can style this tag using CSS in your theme using a fcmarktext class.
+You can style this tag using CSS in your theme using a fc-marktext class.
+* {markborder}{/markborder} : Surrounds text with a red dashed border.
+You can style this tag using CSS in your theme using a fc-markborder class (border and padding with !important to override).
 * {scrape url="..." tag="..." class="..." id="..." code="..."} : Scrapes the content from another web page.
 Must be enabled in FilterCodes settings.
 * {getstring:component_name}stringidentifier{/getstring} or {getstring}stringidentifier{/getstring}: Display a Moodle language string in the current language.
 If no component name (plugin) is specified, will default to "moodle".
 * {fa/fas/far/fal fa-...} : Insert FontAwesome icon.
 Note: FontAwesome Font/CSS must be loaded as part of your theme.